 • Elevation Loss: 2626 ft./800 m.

-After having a morning coffee, we have the option today of resting on the shores of Rotomairewhenua/Blue Lake to Lake Constance.
+After having a morning coffee, we have the option today of resting on the shores of Rotomairewhenua/Blue Lake or hit the trail up to Lake Constance.
 The trail to Lake Constance is a steep 1 hour climb towards Waiau Pass.
-At 1.2 miles long and up to 2,300 ft. wide, Lake Constance lies in a massive post-glacial basin at 4,400ft, making it the largest alpine lake in New Zealand.
-This reach of indigo blue luminescence immerses the viewer into a world of alpine beauty virtually unrivalled elsewhere in New Zealand.
-Taking stock of scenes like Lake Constance are near impossible, being something you needed to savor and store amid the memories of the wild.
-After making our way back down the trail to Blue Lake Hut, we’ll continue down the valley to West Sabine Campsite where we were the evening prior.
+At 1.2 miles long and up to 2,300 ft. wide, Lake Constance lies in a massive post-glacial basin at 4,400 ft., making it the largest alpine lake in New Zealand.
+This reach of indigo blue luminescence immerses us into a world of alpine beauty virtually unrivalled elsewhere in New Zealand.
+After making our way back down the trail to Blue Lake Hut, we’ll continue down the valley back to West Sabine Campsite.

 Day 8